Home - Bookapy Book Preview

 and then moving on.

 The cavern had been formed by a gaseous bubble in a lava stream several million years before its discovery.
-Nor was the first to discover it Human… or any other of the intelligent races upon the planet.
-Indeed those races simply didn’t exist as such and were merely an idea in the thoughts of a goddess… of sorts.
+Nor was the first to discover it Human… or any other intelligent races upon the planet.
+Indeed, those races didn’t exist as such and were merely an idea in the thoughts of a goddess… of sorts.

-The initial discoverer was a dragon, or what later races would call a dragon.
-Huge, covered in scales, with claws and fangs to match, a creature of nightmares.
+The initial discoverer was a dragon, or what later races would call a dragon—huge, covered in scales, claws and fangs to match, a creature of nightmares.
 A lair was required for survival, and this was the perfect lair.
-Situated between two dormant volcanoes, it was safe, even warm and, more importantly, within flying distance of a food source, one that would not quickly run out.
+Situated between two dormant volcanoes, it was safe, even warm and, more importantly, within flying distance of a food source that would not quickly run out.

-For centuries the dragon hunted with abandon.
-Occasionally fought with its own kind and generally lived from day to day until the weather finally changed and an ice age began.
-And so the dragon, being a magical creature, slept in a form of stasis, to be awoken when the ice retreated, and food became abundant again.
-Three times the pattern repeated, yet for the fourth, something changed.
-The air in the cavern became… tainted, and so the dragon slept and dreamt, her slumbers undisturbed by the changes in the world.
+For centuries, the dragon hunted with abandon.
+Occasionally, it fought with its kind and generally lived from day to day until the weather finally changed, and an ice age in the world began.
+And so the dragon, being a magical creature, slept in the form of a stasis, to be awoken when the ice retreated, and food became abundant again.
+Three times, the pattern repeated, yet for the fourth, something changed; the air in the cavern became… tainted, and so the dragon slept and dreamt, her slumbers undisturbed by the changes in the world.

-Occasionally the cavern was ‘discovered’ in the long millions of years of planetary rotations, usually by other predators.
-However, the air and the dragon's magic put them in a form of stasis along with the dragon until a truly intelligent race finally evolved and began its climb to greatness.
-Being attuned to magic, these people discovered the cavern and swiftly realised what it was that caused any to enter to slowly collapse and sleep, though initially, they thought them dead until they were retrieved.
+Occasionally, the cavern was ‘discovered’ in the long millions of years of planetary rotations, usually by other predators.
+However, both the air and the magic of the dragon put them into stasis along with the dragon until, finally, a truly intelligent race evolved and began its climb to greatness.
+Being attuned to magic, these people discovered the cavern and realised swiftly what it was that caused any to enter to slowly collapse and sleep, though initially, they thought them dead until they were retrieved.

 And so magic was used to protect the explorers, and they soon discovered the dragon.
-This, to them, was the equivalent of discovering a sleeping god… though even they understood the terrible risk of awakening such a god.
-Nevertheless, being reptilians themselves, they studied their remote ancestor and soon learned to tap into its incredible power to use as their own.
-They even discovered a use for the shed scales of the dragon as a form of servant, one that could possess the unwary though their elite were far too powerful to allow such a thing to happen to them, though the Ubaid servant class were often used as possessions.
+This, to them, was the equivalent of finding a sleeping god… though even they understood the terrible risk of awakening such a god.
+Being reptilian, they studied their remote ancestor and soon learned to tap into its incredible power to use as their own.
+They even discovered a use for the shed scales of the dragon as a form of a servant, one that could possess the unwary, though their elite were far too powerful to allow such a thing to happen to them, though the Ubaid servant class were often used as possessed.

-Time passed, and a mighty civilisation grew and thrived.
-Intolerant of others, they sought not to dominate but to exterminate any rivals, root and branch.
+Time passed, and a mighty civilisation grew and thrived, intolerant of others; they sought not to dominate but to exterminate any rivals, root and branch.
 And then they fell into the very strife which had propelled their race to glorious heights.
-Factionalism had broken out within the race as several groups sought to elevate their status to that of domination over the others.
+Factionalism had broken out within the race as several groups sought to elevate their status to domination over the others.
 The unity which had propelled them to the heights shattered like a dropped pane of glass as the only enemies left to fight were their own people.
-The immense power of the first ones… as later races came to call them, was used to attack other factions leading to mass destruction and genocide of all… save one.
+The immense power of the first ones… as later races came to call them, was used to attack other factions, leading to mass destruction and genocide of all… save one.

-Upon realising the inevitable death approaching, the sole survivor of the first ones had cancelled the protective magics that permitted him to breathe and work in preserving the great mother and joined her in the dreamtime of her spell —hoping that his people might just survive and eventually awaken him.
+Upon realising the inevitable death approaching, the sole survivor of the first ones had cancelled the protective magics that permitted him to breathe and work in preserving the great mother.
+He joined her in the dreamtime of her spell, hoping his people might survive and awaken him.

 “I see you,” a powerful yet seemingly distant voice crossed the thoughts of the dreaming first one.